JiriBilek/ESP_ATMod/README.md

 In the following table, the list of supported AT commands is given.
 In the comment, only a difference between this implementation and the original Espressif's AT command firmware is given.
 The commands are implemented according to the Espressif's documentation, including the command order.
 Please refer to the [Espressif's documentation](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf) for further information.

+AT commands with _DEF and _CUR have (as in the standard AT firmware) an undocumented version without _DEF/CUR for backward compatibility (and forward too since AT 2 doesn't use _DEF/CUR).
+The command without _DEF/CUR behaves as _CUR for query and as _DEF for set (stores the parameters to the flash).

 | Command | Description |
 | - | - |
 | [**Basic AT Commands**](https://docs.espressif.com/projects/esp-at/en/latest/AT_Command_Set/Basic_AT_Commands.html#basic-at-commands) |  |